 Here’s another that simply everyone will know, even people who do not drink know the mojito.
 This is a drink that will wake up your mouth and make you feel fresh, and it’s not all down to its zesty citrus content.
 You just look at a mojito, and you feel refreshed, a clear white glass packed with ice, mint, and lime.

 This drink is undoubtedly Cuba’s most popular and loved contribution to cocktail culture.
-It is a refreshing mix of white rum, lime juice, sane sugar, and soda, with muddled mint.
-It is tropical fresh, and gives you that feeling of being abroad on vacation.
+It is a refreshing mix of white rum, lime juice, cane sugar, and soda, with muddled mint.
+It is tropical fresh and gives you that feeling of being abroad on vacation.